 You’ve seen the pictures right?
-The pretty pastel coloured houses perched high on the rugged cliffs with the sparkling sea below.
-The beautiful Cinque Terre, or ‘five lands’, is the stretch of the Italian Riviera coastline made up of five fishing villages each with their own distinct character.
-It’s a National Park and UNESCO World Heritage Site, drawing 2.4 million visitors a year to hike, boat or train their way through the picturesque coastal villages.
-Do you have it on your bucket list?
-If you don’t you really should.
-Here’s everything you need to know to plan your next trip and make the most of your time while there.
+Pretty pastel coloured houses perched high on the rugged cliffs with the sparkling sea below.
+The beautiful Cinque Terre, or ‘five lands’, is the stretch of the Italian Riviera coastline that is made up of five towns each with their own distinct character.
+It’s a National Park and UNESCO World Heritage Site, drawing millions of visitors every year.
+Tourists can hike, boat or train their way through the 5 Cinque Terre villages.
+Let’s get to know each of the five towns of Cinque Terre.

 If you are tight on time, you could see all five villages in one day, but that makes for a very early start to a very long day.
 We stayed 2 nights, which allows for a good 1.5 days of touring.
 It seemed to be the right amount of time, but still at a fast pace.
 Depending on when you go, we visited in the shoulder season, we still found it full of tourists.
 Between 10am and 4pm the villages are jampacked with people, but in the evening, it was calm, quiet and much more relaxing.
 So I definitely recommend spending at least one night.

 As a holidaymaker…

 Don’t let this popular tourist destination deter you from visiting the 5 towns of Cinque Terre.
 There is good reason why so many people visit here.
 Add this picturesque place to your travel bucket list as it’s unbelievably beautiful.

 If you are planning a trip to Italy for the first time, check out my featured article: